 In 1914, a State Board of Health was charged with the duty of compiling vital statistics in the state.
 Early registration was scant.
 The few certificates that were filed with the state were grouped roughly by year as they were gathered together, placed in binders, and stamped with a “file number.”
 To some extent the sequence of the certificates reflects the order in which they were received by the state registrar.
 These certificates, which cover principally the years 1914 to early 1919, are available online in the Georgia Death Certificates collection.

 In general, there are no official death records before 1919.
-The City of Savannah (Chatham County) began recording deaths in 1803.
-Death records from 1803-1890 are housed at the Georgia Historical Society.
+The City of Savannah began recording deaths in 1803.
+Death records from 1803-1890 are housed at the City of Savannah Archives.
 For more information, please contact

 Death Registers are available from 1803 through 1966 on Ancestry.com